“An understanding of the natural world and what's in it is a source of not only a great curiosity but great fulfillment.”

 The Wegener Society is the geography society and is named after the famous German meteorologist and geophysicist, Alfred Wegener.
 During his lifetime he was primarily known for his achievements in meteorology and as a pioneer of polar research, but today he is most remembered as the originator of the theory of continental drift.

 The newly founded society held its inaugural meeting in 2015 and meetings consist of guest university lecturers and representatives from the Royal Geographical Society, quiz evenings and film nights.
 The society also fundraises for charities such as 'Toilet Twinning' and is run by the Sixth Form President and Vice President.
-Last year we were lucky to have Polar meteorologist and explorer Felicity Aston talk to the group on being the first woman to ski across Antarctica, as well as BBC presenter Simon Reeve, who spoke about his current adventures in the Mediterranean.
+Next year we are lucky to have senior lecturer Dr James Dyke from the University of Exeter talk to the group about whether humanity can meet the challenge of climate change.

 Andrew studied at Aberystwyth and joins us from Llandovery College, where he was also the Head of Department.
 When not in the classroom or out on field trips, Andrew coaches rugby and competes in international triathlons.